-The National Education and Care Services

-Freedom of Information Commissioner has the

-power to review Freedom of Information

-decisions that have been made by NQF agencies

-with respect to either access to documents or

-decisions regarding the amendment of, or

-annotation to, personal records.

-Four requests for NECS FOI Commissioner Reviews of decisions made by NQF agencies under the FOI Act were received during the reporting period.
-One request was subsequently withdrawn by the applicant while the Review was underway on the basis that the applicant had been provided with access to the requested documents outside the FOI process.
-Of the remaining three requests, the Commissioner affirmed one decision, varied a second, and set aside a practical refusal decision and required the agency to process the request.
-Copies of these decisions will be published on the ECS Commissioners website at necsopic.edu.au when all appeal rights have been exhausted.
+The FOI Commissioner has the power to review decisions that have been made by NQF agencies with respect to requests for access to documents or applications regarding the amendment or annotation of personal information.
+Four applications for FOI Commissioner reviews of decisions made by NQF agencies under the FOI Act were received during the reporting period.
+One request was for review of a decision by an NQF agency not to grant an extension of time to seek internal review.
+That decision was overturned.
+Of the remaining 3 requests, the Commissioner varied one decision and the other 2 are yet to be finalised.

+Copies of these decisions will be published on the ECS Commissioners website at www.necsopic.edu.au once all appeal rights have been exhausted.

-Parties to a NECS FOI Commissioner review have the right to appeal the Commissioner's decision at the relevant administrative appeals tribunal.
-Each state and territory relevant Administrative Appeals Tribunal (as listed in Regulation 210 of the Education and Care Services National Regulations) is required to provide information to the Commissioner on applications received by the Tribunal for a review of a Commissioner's decision
+Parties to an FOI Commissioner review have the right to appeal the Commissioner's decision to the relevant administrative appeals tribunal.
+Each relevant state and territory tribunal (as listed in regulation 210 of the ECS Regulations) is required to provide information to the Commissioner on applications received by the tribunal for a review of a Commissioner's decision.

-No applications for a Tribunal review of a NECS FOI Commissioner Review Decision were reported for the period.
+No applications for a tribunal review of an FOI Commissioner review decision were reported for the period.